Introduction

 Narrow grip bench press.

 Waves from above down /waves from below up.
-Every second time.
+Different every time.

 Seated biceps curl, (dumbbells)